 Every article I read stressed how inexpensive shop rental fees are right now.
 Prices for merchandise or rental fees were listed by the VND vs. the US dollar.
-The Vietnamese Dong (VND) has a current exchange rate of 1 VND = 0.00004 US dollar.
+The Vietnamese Dong (VND) has a current exchange rate of 1 VND = 0.000043 US dollar.
 In other words, it would take 250 VND to equal a penny.
-When they list items being sold for VND 10,000 or VND 150,000, they are really talking about $o.4 or $6.60.
-It was a big surprise when Shop of Hope, a resale charity shop, listed a lovely barely used twin bed from the UK for 3,000,000 (VND).
+When items are sold for VND 10,000 or VND 150,000, it’s actually about $o.4 or $6.60.
+It was a big surprise when Shop of Hope, a resale charity shop, listed a lovely changing table from the UK for 4,000,000 (VND).
 I wasn’t prepared for all those zeros!
-The price is actually $135 which is a real bargain considering it had originally been £400 or $526.
+The price is actually $172.

 Receive tips, how-to guides, and moreYes Please!